 I teach courses on gender, family, sport, statistics and research methods.
 My classes challenge normative conceptions of gender and sexuality and examine the role of institutions in shaping these norms.
 I like to center students’ voices in the classroom and particularly enjoy engaging students in research projects.

 I am the author of two books – Fixing Parental Leave and Superdads: How Fathers Balance Work and Family in the 21st Century – as well as dozens of peer-reviewed journal articles.
-My work has been funded by the National Science Foundation, the American Sociological Association, the Fulbright Association, and the Economic and Social Research Council (UK).
+My work has been funded by the National Science Foundation, the American Sociological Association, the Russell Sage Foundation, the Fulbright Association, and the Economic and Social Research Council (UK).

 I have been a visiting fellow at University of Cambridge, University of Leicester, Umeå University, and University of York.
-I am a member of the International Network on Leave Policies & Research, which is a group of approximately 60 experts from 45 countries, an Editor-in-Chief of the Journal of Family Studies, and President-Elect of the Southern Sociological Society.
+I am President of the Southern Sociological Society, an Editor-in-Chief of the Journal of Family Studies, and a co-editor of the International Review on Leave Policies and Related Research.